apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/high-availability/high-availability.md

 Redis Sentinel is the high availability solution for a Redis PrimarySecondary, which is recommended by Redis and is also the main-stream solution in the community.

-In the Redis PrimarySecondary provided by KubeBlocks, Sentinel is deployed as an independent component
+In the Redis PrimarySecondary provided by KubeBlocks, Sentinel is deployed as an independent component.

 ## Before you start